Ashley Sheekey is an artist living and working in Brighton, UK.

 My current research and practice consider the way we engage with and understand our experience of public space.

-Rather than endlessly speeding forwards through the spaces of our super–modern1 society — transient and unaffected — we might instead strive towards a more fulfilling experience of place through taking time to slow down and notice, to question the rules at play and the means by which these are enforced.
+Rather than endlessly speeding forwards through the spaces of our super–modern1 society — transient and unaffected — I am interested in the moments where we strive towards a more fulfilling experience of place, slowing down and taking notice, questioning the rules at play and the means by which these are enforced.

-Through a visual practice grounded in drawing I depict spaces that, while imagined, often make direct reference to my surroundings; things that seem significant.
-Combining such situations creates a different viewpoint from which to observe the varying elements of place that inform and influence our behaviour.
-In these new spaces I can question the prevalence of these components of place and their relation to individual liberty.
+Through a visual practice grounded in drawing I depict scenarios that, while imagined, make direct reference to my surroundings and components of place that seem significant.
+The resulting works provide a different viewpoint, one where these components of place are in focus as opposed to existing subtly, largely unnoticed.
+From this perspective we can question the prevalence of these elements of place and their relation to individual liberty.